 Amy O’Leary is director of Early Education for All, a campaign of Strategies for Children, an advocacy and policy organization that works to ensure to ensure that Massachusetts invests the resources needed for all children, from birth to age five, to access high-quality early education programs that prepare them for success in school and life.
 Amy joined EEA in 2002 as the early childhood field director and has also served as the Campaign’s deputy director.

 Prior to joining SFC, Amy worked as a preschool teacher and program director at Ellis Memorial in Boston.
-In 2011, Amy was elected to a four year term on the governing board of the National Association for the Education of Young Children.
+In March 2017 Amy was elected President-elect of the governing board of the National Association for the Education of Young Children.
+Her four-year term starts in June of 2017.
+Amy previously served on the governing board from 2011-2014.
 She serves on the adjunct faculty at Wheelock College in Boston and Quinsigamond Community College in Worcester.
 Amy is a member of Massachusetts Early Literacy Expert Panel, the Massachusetts Birth through Grade 3 Advisory and the Massachusetts Department of Early Education and Care Advisory Committee.
-Amy also serves on the Board of Directors of the Children’s Investment Fund.
+Amy also serves on the Board of Directors of the Children’s Investment Fund in Boston.
 In addition, Amy presents at national, state and local conferences and provides technical assistance to advocates and legislators in other states.

 Amy earned a Master in Public Administration degree from the Sawyer School of Management at Suffolk University.
 She holds a bachelor's degree in psychology and early education from Skidmore College.